-Transport Modes In A European City | IELTS Report Sample
+Transport Modes In A European City

 In 1960, only about 5% of travellers used cars for commuting.
 By 2000, as much as 35% of the people were using cars.
 By contrast, the popularity of bike and commuting on foot witnessed drastic fall over the given period.
 While 25% of the travellers rode to work in 1960, that figure dropped to 20% in 1980 and by 2000, it had plummeted to 5%.
-A large number of people (34%) chose walking to work in in 1960 and their proportion decreased to only 9% in 2000.
+A large number of people (34%) chose walking to work in 1960 and their proportion decreased to only 9% in 2000.

 Last but not least, the percentage / proportion of of bus passengers fluctuated over the 40 years period.
 While in 1960, buses carried 25% of the passengers, in 2000 only about 15% of them used this mode of transport.